 It doesn't get much clearer than that, does it?
 Real wages and personal income at record high.
 Today, with corporate profits at record highs, the average worker's real earnings are dropping.
 A lot.

-Here's one more little bit from farther down the platform that might be interesting: "America does not prosper unless all Americans prosper."
+Here's one more bit from farther down the platform: "America does not prosper unless all Americans prosper."
 Indeed, that would be a lovely thing for the GOP to embrace.

 6. Balanced Budget

 "We have balanced the budget.
 We believe and will continue to prove that thrift, prudence and a sensible respect for living within income applies as surely to the management of our Government's budget as it does to the family budget."